light gray lines

 Helpful practices:

-- Configure labels, tags, and alerts.
+• Configure labels, tags, and alerts.
 GCP allows to set unique key-value pairs (labels and tags) for in-depth cost-tracking.
-Meanwhile, customizable alerts give you enough time to act if you exceed the anticipated costs.
+Meanwhile, customizable alerts give enough time to act if you exceed the anticipated costs.

-- Set resource quotas.
-You can set caps to particular resources to prevent the number of instances in certain regions, improving performance and preventing spiraling costs.
+• Set resource quotas.
+Define caps on specific resources to limit instance counts in selected regions, improving performance and preventing spiraling costs.

-- Conduct a post-migration security audit.
-Conduct a thorough security audit post-migration to ensure the roles, firewall rules, encryption settings, and access controls work correctly.
+• Conduct a post-migration security audit to ensure the roles, firewall rules, encryption settings, and access controls work correctly.

 Google Cloud Platform migration: Tools and technologies